 Cable Matters USB-C to VGA Adapter - Best USB-C to VGA Adapter

 This simple adapter makes a USB-C port into a VGA port for older displays and projectors.
 VGA was once the most popular video connector but is seen less these days, being overtaken by DVI and later HDMI and DisplayPort.

 It supports 1080p HD resolutions, and weighs less than 30g (1oz).

 Cable Matters USB-C to DVI Adapter - Best USB-C to DVI Adapter

 If you need to connect to a DVI (Digital Visual Interface) display or projector, this adapter does the trick.

 It can support resolutions up to 1,920-x-1,080 at 60Hz.

 Apple USB-C Digital AV Multiport - Apple adds HDMI

 Apple's USB-C Digital AV Multiport Adapter allows you to connect your USB-C enabled MacBook port to an HDMI display, a standard USB device, and a charging cable - all at the same time.
 The USB port allows you to connect incompatible USB accessories (flash drives, cameras) to your USB-C enabled MacBook.

 The adapter supports full 1080p HD video output to your TV (HDMI-enabled, of course) where you can mirror your MacBook's display or play movies.
-There's a catch, though, as the actual HDMI cable doesn't come with the adaptor and you have to buy that separately, which comes as a surprise when you consider that the adapter costs £75/US$69.
+There's a catch, though, as the actual HDMI cable doesn't come with the adaptor and you have to buy that separately.

 Apple USB-C VGA Multiport Adapter